 Lily’s POV

-I couldn’t believe what I had done.
+I don’t know how it happened; one second, Samantha was screaming at Axel, then the next second, she was unconscious on the ground.
 I held my breath as I expected Gunner to force himself forward and kill me.
 Samantha was as important to him as Zola was.
 But after taking a dozen deep breaths, I looked at Axel and internally grinned.
 That’s when I knew for sure Axel didn’t want her.
+This was our chance to get rid of her once and for all.

 My plan worked.
-He was choosing me over her.
-This was my chance.
-My chance to become Luna was within reach.
-All I have to do is get rid of Samantha once and for all.
+Axel was choosing me over her.
+This was my chance to become Luna was within reach.
+All I have to do is get rid of Samantha without anyone knowing about it.

 “She’s our Luna.
-Don’t you dare harm her,” my wolf Fran snarled at me.
+Don’t you dare harm her,” my wolf, Fran, snarled at me.

 “No, she’s not.
-Axel doesn’t want her and Gunner hasn’t marked her.”
+Axel doesn’t want her, and Gunner hasn’t marked her.”
 This shuts Fran up.
 She knows I’m right.

 “She’s our friend,” Fran counters.